Overpopulation: Background

 Supplemental feeding of charismatic species or interesting game species is a major problem in causing overpopulation, as is too little hunting or trapping of such species.
 Management solutions are increasing hunting by making it easier or cheaper for (foreign) hunters to hunt, banning supplemental feeding, awarding bounties, forcing landowners to hunt or contract professional hunters, using immunocontraception, promoting the harvest of venison or other wild meats, introducing large predators (rewilding), poisonings or introducing diseases.

 A useful tool in wildlife culling is the use of mobile freezer trailers in which to store carcasses.
 The harvest of meat from wild animals is a sustainable method of creating a circular economy.

 Immunocontraception is a non-lethal method of regulating wild-animal population growth.
 Immunocontraception has been successfully used or tested in a variety of wild-animal populations including those of bison, deer, elephants, gray squirrels, pigeons, rats and wild horses.
 Among the limitations of injectable immunocontraceptives are a relatively long time between vaccine administration and a reduction in population size (although stabilization of population size occurs faster) and the need to be in close proximity with animals for injection.
 Oral vaccines do not have the latter limitation, but they are still not as well developed as injectable vaccines.

 Judgements about overpopulation of wildlife or domestic animals typically are made in terms of human purposes and interests; since these vary, such judgements may vary, too.
 Judgements about human overpopulation are even more contentious, since the purposes and interests involved may be very important, even rising to the level of existence itself.
 Nevertheless, all people and every society have an interest in preserving a habitable biosphere, which may be compromised or degraded by too may people.
 In the context of rapid climate change, mass species extinction and other global environmental problems, discussions regarding human overpopulation are inevitable.

 Recent scientific evidence from many sources suggests Earth may be overpopulated currently.
 Evidence of rapidly declining ecosystem services was presented in detail in the Millennium Ecosystem Assessment of 2005, a collaborative effort involving more than 1,360 experts worldwide.
 More recent scientific accounts are provided by ecological footprint accounting and interdisciplinary research on planetary boundaries for safe human use of biosphere.
 The Sixth Assessment Report on Climate Change from the IPCC and the First Assessment Report on Biodiversity and Ecosystem Services by the IPBES, large international summaries of the state of scientific knowledge regarding climate disruption and biodiversity loss, also support the view that unprecedented human numbers are contributing to global ecological decline.
-Recent estimates of a sustainable global human population run between two to four billion people.
+Recent estimates of a sustainable global human population run between two and four billion people.